quinn0823/apple-siri-voice-navigation/README.variant.md

     <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3404022298"><img alt="Steam Favorites" src="https://img.shields.io/steam/favorites/3404022298"></a>
 </p>

-**Experience the road with Siri!** Apple Siri Voice Navigation brings the iconic voices on Apple OS to Truck Simulator games.
+**Experience the road with Siri!** Apple Siri Voice Navigation brings the iconic voices in Apple OS to Truck Simulator games.
 With **over 70 voices in 13 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.

 **July 03**: 2.0 > **3.1**.
 Regenerate and rebuild 52 out of 56 existing voices, and **add 1 language and 20 voices**.